catiejo/rythm-redesign/README.md

 A side project recreating elements of Rythm's website (www.rythm.co) using Polymer prototyping.

-The final product can be viewed at:
+The final product can be viewed at: rythm-1355.appspot.com

-(You can also look at my wireframe and screenshots of the finished prototype in the "screenshots" folder above.)
+*HOWEVER* I encourage you to check the "demo" video located in the `screenshots` directory.
+Due to [an issue](https://github.com/Polymer/polymer-cli/issues/292) with one of the elements I'm using in this prototype, I wasn't able to deploy the app with the same functionality included in this repository.
+If you'd like to build the app locally, however, it is fully functional.
+Simply follow the instructions below (starting with "Installing the Polymer CLI").

 ## My Process
 I decided to do a one-week sprint to see how much I could learn about Rythm's website.
 This included looking at the existing website, mocking up a wireframe in Adobe Illustrator, and using Polymer to build the site as close to my original specs as I could.